-- 272.1 Shall recognize that school sport is an extension of the classroom, and shall conduct themselves accordingly when performing coaching duties; - 272.2 Shall observe the Competitive Rules and Regulations of BCSS, and those of their local athletic association and applicable sport commission; - 272.3 Shall observe the rules of the sport, the spirit of the rules of the sport, and shall encourage student-athletes to do the same; - 272.4 Shall fulfill all competition, invitational, playoff and championship competitive and event obligations, in accordance with athletic association policy, sport commission policy and tournament-related agreements; - 272.5 Shall treat all participants fairly and equitably, by refraining from discriminating against any student-athlete with respect to race, color, ancestry, place of origin, religion, family status, physical or mental disability, sex or sexual orientation;
+- 272.1 Recognize that school sport is an extension of the classroom, and shall conduct themselves accordingly when performing coaching duties; - 272.2 Observe the Bylaws, Policies and rules of BCSS and those of their local athletic association; - Observe the rules of the sport, the spirit of the rules of the sport, and shall encourage student-athletes to do the same; - 272.4 Fulfill all competition, invitational, playoff and championship competitive and event obligations; - 272.5 Treat all participants fairly within the context of their activity, regardless of gender, race, sexual orientation, religion, physical or mental abilities, political belief or economic status. - 272.6 Respect the rulings of officials without gesture or argument, and shall require student-athletes to do the same; - 272.7 Shall not use foul, profane, harassing or offensive language or gestures in the conduct of coaching duties; - 272.8 Shall not use the media, social media or networking forums to criticize or threaten student-athletes, coaches, officials, school teams, spectators or BCSS. - 272.9 Shall not use physical force of any kind in the conduct of coaching duties; - 272.10 Shall not, under any circumstances, endorse, recommend, or suggest the use of performance-enhancing drugs or supplements by any student-athlete; - Abstain from the use of tobacco products, vaping products, marijuana and alcohol while in the presence of student-athletes, and shall discourage their use by student-athletes;

-- 272.6 Shall respect the rulings of officials without gesture or argument, and shall require student-athletes to do the same; - 272.7 Shall not use foul, profane, harassing or offensive language or gestures in the conduct of coaching duties; - 272.8 Shall not use physical force of any kind in the conduct of coaching duties; - 272.9 Shall not, under any circumstances, endorse, recommend, or suggest the use of performance-enhancing drugs or supplements by any student-athlete; - 272.10 Shall abstain from the use of tobacco products and alcohol while in the presence of student-athletes, and shall discourage their use by student-athletes; - 272.11 Shall not, under any circumstances, require or imply that a student-athlete must be involved in any summer program or club program as part of his/her responsibilities as a school team member; - 272.12 Shall not, under any circumstances, require or imply that a student-athlete cannot or should not participate in any BCSS-approved sport in the season preceding or following the coach's season of play; and - 272.13 Shall not, under any circumstances, start pre-season tryouts or practices to the detriment of any in-season sport.
+- 272.12 Shall not, under any circumstances, require, suggest or imply that a student-athlete must be involved in any summer program, club program, or any other organized activity outside the school's season of play as part of his/her responsibilities as a school team member; - 272.13 Shall not, under any circumstances, require, suggest or imply that a student-athlete cannot or should not participate in any BCSS-approved sport in the season preceding or following the coach's season of play; and - 272.14 Shall not, under any circumstances, start pre-season tryouts or practices to the detriment of any in-season sport.